albertdow/jupyterlab-conda-tutorial/README.md

-- Basically you need to download the relevant installer, so I would get the `Miniconda Linux 64-bit` and copy this into lx02, and run there with bash Miniconda3-latest-Linux-x86_64.sh`.
+- Basically you need to download the relevant installer, so I would get the `Miniconda Linux 64-bit` and copy this into lx02, and run there with
+`bash Miniconda2-latest-Linux-x86_64.sh`.
 I recommend doing this in `/vols/build/` as there is more space.

     wget https://repo.anaconda.com/miniconda/Miniconda2-latest-Linux-x86_64.sh